+Provide three callouts of not more than 25 words each.
 Callouts highlight a major premise or conclusion of an article.
 The author may use direct quotes from the manuscript or write new sentences.
-Provide three callouts of not more than 25 words each.
 Indicate in the manuscript approximately where each callout should appear in the published article.
 Avoid repeating text found in the abstract or the first page of the article.
-Callouts for research articles, which may be used at the discretion of the publisher, should identify the problem the study addresses, identify the primary conclusions of the study, identify the major implication for nursing practice, or identify factors that contribute to the conclusions of the study.
-Callouts for all other articles should describe the major reason for addressing the topic of the article, identify primary conclusion, and identify the major implication for nursing practice.
+Callouts for research articles should identify the problem the study addresses, the primary conclusions of the study, the major implication for practice, or factors that contribute to the conclusions of the study.
+Callouts for all other articles should describe the major reason for addressing the topic of the article, identify primary conclusion, and identify the major implication for practice.